JordanMartinez/learn-halogen/src/03-Parent-Child-Relationships/ReadMe.md

 ### Each Re-Render Thereafter

-After the initial rendering, if the parent ever re-renders itself (due to its state being changed), it will pass a value of the `Input` type back into the child.
+After the initial rendering, if the parent ever re-renders itself (due to its state being changed), it will only pass a value of the `Input` type into the child if that value has changed since the last time it passed such a value.
 Sometimes, the child will want to respond to such changes, and other times it won't.

 Thus, a child-like component responds to a parent's `input` value just like an event:
-1. Determine via `Maybe` whether to handle the "event" (i.e. parent was re-rendered and is passing a value of `Input` into the child-like component)
+1. Determine via `Maybe` whether to handle the "event" (i.e. parent was re-rendered and is passing a new value of `Input` into the child-like component)
 2. Convert the event into a value of the child's `Action` type.
 3. Handle that action value.